Wondering whether you've hit the dreaded 4 month sleep regression? The most common signs of the 4 month sleep regression are:

 Some babies adapt quickly to the change, and start sleeping well within a couple of days!
 But if it’s been weeks or months of disrupted sleep, it probably means your baby needs a little assistance to help them start to link those sleep cycles again.

 Feeling lost on where to start?
-Book an online sleep support package for a personalized step-by-step plan to get your little one's sleep on track.
+Watch our 3-5 month Sleep Workshop or book an online sleep support package for a personalized step-by-step plan to get your little one's sleep on track.
 You could all be sleeping soundly in a matter of days!

 ----